sanjayamirthraj/eigengames/README.md

 This tagging approach has several advantages:
 1. It makes detecting parallelizable transactions really simple
-2. It lets clients decide which transactions can be parallelized
-3. It saves us from having to do complex dependency analysis at runtime
+2. It saves us from having to do complex dependency analysis at runtime by using the AVS to offload all computation!

 #### Batch Preparation and Execution